kiratubhi/pps-programs/Welcome file.md

 The sum is:15
 The average is:3
 ```
-  ## 5:Write a program to find number is even or odd
+  ## 5:Write a program to find number is even or odd.
   ```
        #include<stdio.h>
 int main()